 8.2 The Company will only be liable for the service of customizing ZOHO One and excludes liability for any other products, services, tasks or services provided by hosting providers and/or agents acting on behalf of the Company.
 In no event will the Company be liable for the services, tasks or obligations to be performed by the Customer and/or any third party.

-8.3 The Company will not be liable for any direct, indirect, punitive or other damages or losses including, without limitation, damages for loss of profits, business interruption, loss of data or the restoration thereof (except as expressly set out in clause 14.4 below), product liability or personal injury arising out of the use of or inability to use the Product or data, including, but not limited to, business interruption, lost business or lost profits or savings.
+8.3 The Company will not be liable for any direct, indirect, punitive or other damages or losses including, without limitation, damages for loss of profits, business interruption, loss of data or the restoration thereof (except as expressly set out in clause 14.4 below), product liability or personal injury arising out of the use of or inability to use the Service or data, including, but not limited to, business interruption, lost business or lost profits or savings.
 The aforesaid exclusions and limitations apply irrespective of whether such damages or losses are caused by acts or omissions by the Company attributable to the Company as negligent (including both gross and simple negligence) or incidental.

 8.4 As regards loss of data, the sole liability of ZOHO Corporation and can be found in their terms of service at this link: https://www.zoho.com/terms.html